 This post contains affiliate links, which means I receive a commission if you click on a link, or make a purchase using the links in this post.Outfit Details:Jacket:Old (similar style) | Dress:Soprano (this color isn’t available online.
 This is available in black!!) | Shoes:Target | Handbag:Urban Expressions c/o (similar style) | Earrings:Lisi Lerch c/o sold out (same in hot pink)| Necklace:Anthropologie | Lipstick:Snob

 Good morning lovelies!!
 I did a poll on Instastories and asked if you wanted my tips on how to have a great consultation with your hairstylist and the resounding answer was heck yes.
-Which made my day because I love talking about hair and how to get what you want when you see a new stylist or your ride or die hair stylist.
+Which made my day because I love talking about hair and how to get what you want when you see a new stylist in a new hair salon east austin or your ride or die hair stylist.
 Let me give y’all a little back story about me.
 I used to be an Aveda hair colorist before becoming a full-time mom and part-time blogger.
 So I feel like I have a unique point of view because I’ve been both the stylist and the client.
 These are the questions to ask before you get your hair chopped or colored!!

 Okay, so first things first if you have an appointment that’s awesome.
 We all need to treat ourselves to some pampering and much-needed self-care.
 So here is what you should do before you sit in your stylist chair.

 These are the hair consultation steps that haven’t failed me.
 Check my Instastories to see my new style.
 So excited to share it soon!!
 Alright, let’s chat!!